Biswajit Dasgupta: Flag Rank

 The officer has significantly and actively contributed to the planning, conduct and successful accomplishment of mission of national and humanitarian importance, and the resultant positive image of India in the Indian Navy.
 For this exceptional and distinguished service in planning and execution of naval missions in the conflict zone of Yemen resulting in evacuation of Indian nationals from the war zone, response to the national water crisis in Maldives and towards co-ordination of all operational activities resulting in the saving of 33 lives at sea, Rear Admiral Biswajit Dasgupta is awarded the Yudh Seva Medal.

 On 14 October 2016, Dasgupta assumed the office of Flag Officer Commanding Eastern Fleet, taking over from Rear Admiral S. V. Bhokare.
 For his command of the Eastern Fleet, Dasgupta was awarded the Ati Vishisht Seva Medal on 26 January 2018.
 He handed over charge of the Eastern Fleet to Rear Admiral Dinesh K Tripathi on 15 January 2018.

 On 12 June 2019, on promotion to the rank of Vice Admiral, Dasgupta took over as the Controller of Personnel Services at Naval Headquarters.
 On 12 June 2020, he took over as the Chief of Staff of the Eastern Naval Command from Vice Admiral Satish Namdeo Ghormade.

 He took over the reins as Flag Officer Commanding-in-Chief, Eastern Naval Command succeeding Vice Admiral Ajendra Bahadur Singh on 1 December 2021.
 He superannuated on 31 July 2023, and was succeeded Rajesh Pendharkar.

+In April 2025, Dasgupta was appointed the National Maritime Security Coordinator (NMSC).
+The NMSC serves as the principal adviser to the government on maritime security matters, operating within the National Security Council Secretariat (NSCS), headed by National Security Advisor Ajit Doval.